semgrep/semgrep/README.md

 invalid.
 Metavariables are used to track a variable across a specific code scope.
-* **The `...` (ellipsis) operator.** The ellipsis operator abstracts away sequences of zero or more arguments, statements, or characters.
+* **The `...` (ellipsis) operator.** The ellipsis operator abstracts away sequences of zero or more arguments, statements, characters, [and more](docs/pattern-features.md).

 For example,
 ```yaml